iota-008/Create-Memories/README.md

 # 🎨 Memories - Modern React Social Platform

 A sleek, responsive social media application built with React ecosystem best practices.
-This project showcases advanced frontend development skills including state management, component architecture, API integration, and modern UI/UX design.
+This project showcases advanced frontend development skills, including state management, component architecture, API integration, and modern UI/UX design.

 **Memories** is an interactive social platform where users can share, discover, and engage with memorable experiences through posts and comments.
 The frontend delivers a seamless user experience with real-time updates, responsive design, and intuitive navigation.